Out of the Ashes: How the Tragedy of September 11 Left Its Mark on the National Marine Sanctuary System

 "When Americans lend a hand to one another, nothing is impossible.
 We’re not about what happened on 9/11.
 We’re about what happened on 9/12."
 Jeff Parness, 9/11 Survivor and Founder of New York Says Thank You

 Every generation has turning point moments, those events that are marked indelibly in our memories and our shared history, that define before and after moments in our lives.
 The bombing of Pearl Harbor on Dec.
 7, 1941.
 The assassinations of President John F. Kennedy on Nov.
 22, 1963 and Rev. Dr. Martin Luther King Jr. on April 4, 1968.
 The Apollo moon landing on July 20, 1969.
 The loss of the space shuttle Challenger on Jan.
 26, 1986.
-Twenty years ago this month, we witnessed the terrorist attacks on the U.S. on Sept.
+Twenty-four years ago this month, we witnessed the terrorist attacks on the U.S. on Sept.
 11, 2001, the event we now call 9/11.

 The Pentagon Memorial.

-The 9/11 Pentagon Memorial, photographed here in 2019, contains a Memorial Unit for each of those killed--both on the flight and in the Pentagon--when Flight 77 crashed into the building.
+The 9/11 Pentagon Memorial, photographed here in 2019, contains a Memorial Unit for each of those killed—both on the flight and in the Pentagon—when Flight 77 crashed into the building.
 Each Memorial Unit is a cantilevered, granite-topped bench, a lighted pool of flowing water, and the name of each victim etched in the stainless steel of the bench.
 The trees were added by the U.S. Forest Service in 2002 as the Living Memorial Project.
 Image: Cecilio Ricardo/U.S. Forest Service.

 a group of people in an airport